-It is common knowledge that the number of motor vehicle accidents increases substantially when there’s snow or black ice on the roads.
+It is common knowledge that the occurrence of motor vehicle accidents increases substantially when there’s snow or black ice on the roads.
 Black ice on roadways and snow-packed road conditions on highways, secondary roads, city streets and side streets can be extremely hazardous.

 Snow or Black Ice Accident Fault

 Accidents that occur due to snow or black ice often involve multiple vehicles and bad injuries.
 That results in a number of different auto policies and investigations, a headache for all involved.

 Most people want to know whether or not their insurance will pay for damages.
 If another vehicle slid on snow or ice and hit you, you may be able to recover financially through your own insurance company (personal injury protection) or the other driver’s liability coverage.